7.4 Ratios, Rates, and Staffing Comparisons

 |---|---|---|

-Rates are useful for comparisons only when the unit is the same.
-If Unit A has 6 incidents in 3 days and Unit B has 8 incidents in 4 days, both have 2 incidents per day.
-If one figure is per shift and another is per day, convert before comparing or choose the answer that says the data cannot be compared as written.
+Rates compare fairly only when the unit is the same.
+If Unit A has 6 incidents in 3 days and Unit B has 8 incidents in 4 days, both are 2 incidents per day — equal.
+If one figure is per shift and another is per day, convert first or recognize that they are not directly comparable.

-Keep correctional judgment modest.
-You can say which rate is higher, which total is lower, or which unit meets a stated rule.
-Do not assume that a particular ratio automatically violates policy unless the question supplies that rule.
-The selection-test skill is accurate calculation plus disciplined rule application.
+Keep correctional judgment modest: you can state which rate is higher, which total is lower, or which unit meets a stated rule — but do not declare a ratio a policy violation unless the question supplies that rule.
+The tested skill is accurate calculation plus disciplined rule application.

-A unit has 72 residents and 6 officers assigned.
-What is the resident-to-officer ratio in simplest form?
+A unit has 72 inmates and 6 officers assigned.
+What is the inmate-to-officer ratio in simplest form?

 What should you do before comparing one figure listed per shift with another listed per day?